 There are plenty of fixtures and fittings that you own as the landlord, so it’s essential to have proper coverage.

 Sometimes, tenants don’t pay their rent.

-And sometimes, they skip town, owing you thousands of dollars in back rent.
+And sometimes, they skip town, owing to you thousands of dollars in back rent.

 While proper vetting and interviewing of tenants will help to minimise this risk, you can never be too sure.